Get Started With Adobe Lightroom Classic: The Photo Workflow

 Wrapping Up

-In this intro to Lightroom 5, we’ve taken a look at what makes Lightroom unique as well as all of the modules inside of it.
+In this intro to Lightroom 5, we’ve taken a look at what makes Lightroom unique as well as all of the modules of it.
 This suite of modules is a completely immerse experience for photographers, capable of handling images from start to finish.

 Are you using Lightroom yet?
 What modules and features do you want to learn more about?